This post contains affiliate links for your convenience. View our full disclosure policy here.

 Back to School Play Dough Kit and Sensory Activity

-We really love having large, accessible play dough kits for open-ended play in my preschool program, and they are also perfect for classrooms or homeschool families.
+We really love having large, accessible play dough kits for open-ended play in my Preschool program, and they are also perfect for Kindergarten classrooms or homeschool families.

-My key things with these independent sensory play kits is that they are:
+My key things with these independent sensory play kits is that they: